malwaredetective/CounterHarvest/README.md

 ![CounterHarvest](screenshots/menu.png)

 Credential Harvesters are malicious web sites designed to impersonate legitimate login services.
 The objective of these web sites is to Social Engineer victims into inputting their Usernames/Password so that attacks can steal their login information.
-CounterHarvest.py is designed to disrupt these attacks by supplying the attackers with randomly generated credentials.
+CounterHarvest.py is designed to disrupt these attacks by supplying the attackers with poisioned credentials that are randomly generated.

 ## Requirements
 - Python ≥ 3.0